dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-15-mnist dataset.md

 ### Calculating the accuracy:

 The accuracy is something we gradually improve over time.
-We can define the accuracy of the training dataset, while training, but in fact more important is the accuracy on the validation dataset.
+We can calculate the batch accuracy, but more important is the accuracy on the whole validation dataset.

-We use our model to predict and the accuracy which is the number of correct predictions divided by all predictions.
+Any case, the accuracy is the number of correct predictions divided by all predictions.

 We regularly deal with: